ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    1. Enter **vpc-pubpriv** as name for your VPC.
    2. Select a **Resource group**.
    3. Optionally, add **Tags** to organize your resources.
-1. Uncheck SSH and ping from the **Default security group**.
+1. Uncheck **Allow SSH** and **Allow ping** from the **Default security group**.
 SSH access will later be added to the maintenance security group.
 The maintenance security group must be added to an instance to allow SSH access from the bastion server.
 Ping access is not required for this tutorial.
 1. Under **Subnets** change the name of the Zone 1 subnet.
 Click the pencil icon:
    * Enter **vpc-secure-bastion-subnet** as your subnet's unique name.
    * Select the same **Resource group** as the VPC resource group.